albertintech/apai/docs/congress/cmf/fema/comparative-analysis.md

 **The Fair Representation Act** replaces the engine with a proven off-the-shelf system.
 STV has decades of operational history in Ireland and Australia.
 Multi-member districts with proportional representation eliminate the worst winner-take-all distortions.
 It is a real upgrade with a known performance envelope.
 But it is dropped into an existing chassis -- the 435-seat frame, the primary system, the fragmented ballot access regime, the institutional capacity problems -- that wasn't designed for it.
 The new engine runs better, but it's constrained by everything around it.

-**FEMA** is a ground-up powertrain redesign.
+**CEMA** is a ground-up powertrain redesign.
 The voting method, the district structure, the chamber size, the districting process, the ballot access system, the party infrastructure, the institutional capacity provisions, and the incumbent incentive alignment are all engineered to work together.
 The chassis is built around the engine.
 And the Electoral Science Office is the diagnostic computer and service schedule built in from the factory -- so the system can be tuned over time rather than running until something breaks.

 The choice between these tiers is not primarily a technical question about which voting method is superior or which redistricting philosophy is more robust.
 It is a question about theory of change.
 Do you fix the most urgent problem now with the tools that are politically available?
 Do you build the comprehensive solution and wait for the political conditions that make it possible?
 Or is there a path that moves on both fronts simultaneously -- building institutional support for the comprehensive solution while the targeted and comprehensive reforms demonstrate that structural change is feasible?